deepalchemist/crossview-semantic-alignment/README.md

 ```

 ## Evaluation
-:star2: We perform ablation study on LPR4M and compare the proposed method with SOTA on LPR4M and MovingFashion.
+:star2: We perform ablation study on LPR4M and compare the proposed method with SOTA on LPR4M and MovingFashion (the results on WAB dataset is coming soon).

 ### Ablation study
 <table align="center">